-3.1 The BBC's objective is to secure the rights it needs for its licence fee funded services, currently BBC 1, 2, 3, 4, CBeebies, CBBC, News 24, Parliament, BBC iPlayer, and its associated multiplatform propositions (as outlined in Section 4) and to secure its exclusivity in the domestic UK programme market for the licence period.
+3.1 The BBC's objective is to secure the rights it needs for its licence fee funded services, currently BBC One, Two, Three, Four, CBeebies, CBBC, News 24, Parliament, BBC iPlayer, and its associated multiplatform propositions (as outlined in Section 4) and to secure its exclusivity in the domestic UK programme market for the licence period.

 3.2 The BBC will acquire a licence including the following primary rights and associated provisions under its deal with the independent producer:

 a.
-An exclusive licence in the UK programme market, and the right to exercise the primary rights in the programme on its licence fee funded services, for a period of 5 years.
+An exclusive licence in the UK programme market, and the right to exercise the primary rights in the programme on its licence fee funded services, for a period of five years.

 b.
 The primary rights shall cover the following: